"Will a man rob God? Yet you are robbing Me! But you say, 'How have we robbed You?' In tithes and offerings.Malachi 3:8(NASB)

 'All that I am He made me, and all that I have He gave me' is a principle that Christians can freely adopt.
 This does not mean giving every penny we earn into the collection plate or to charitable causes, nor does it mean that living in poverty indicates spirituality.
 The principle we are to follow is to acknowledge, with a grateful heart and thankful praise, that all we have comes from Him.

-Heavenly Father, thank You that we are not under the Law but under Grace.
+Heavenly Father, thank You that we are not under the Law, but under Grace.
 I praise and thank You for all that You are and all that You have done for me.
-I pray that my heart would be open before you and that You would develop in me a loving and giving heart and a spirit of generosity.
-Thank You for the many things we can learn from the failings of Israel and help me never to fall into the same prideful trap into which many in Israel fell when they refused to obey Your Word and robbed You of Your rightful place in their lives.
-Lord, I freely acknowledge that all that I am You have made me and all that I have You have given to me.
+I pray that my heart would be open before you, and that You would develop in me a loving and giving heart and a spirit of generosity.
+Help me never to fall into the same prideful trap into which many in Israel fell, when they refused to obey Your Word and robbed You of Your rightful place in their lives.
+Lord, I freely acknowledge that all that I am, You have made me, and all that I have, You have given to me.
 I pray that I may live and work for Your greater praise and glory.
 This I ask in Jesus' name, AMEN.